craftercms/docs/source/by-role/developer/index.rst

 ----------------
 Regardless of type of project, a developer needs to be familiar with the following core concepts.

-..
-TODO Turn the list below into a table indicating the topic (with link) and why you'd want to learn about it (a description)

 .. list-table:: Developer General Concepts
     :header-rows: 1